 How Anxiety Relates to Delirium

 It's no surprise that those with anxiety believe themselves to be delirious.
 After all, the condition can cause severe consciousness issues, like derealization.
-It's why you should strongly consider taking my anxiety test now to learn more about how these problems interact.

 But there are two things to remember about delirium: